sbousseaden/EVTX-ATTACK-SAMPLES/README.md

 6. System and Security Log cleared: 104 System, 1102 Security
 7. Time stomping and DLL Side Loading "NvSmartMax.dll" (DE_timestomp_and_dll_sideloading_and_RunPersist.evtx)
 8. Process Suspended - ProcessAccess with GrantedAccess eq to 0x800 - process_suspend_sysmon_10_ga_800.evtx
+9. Meterpreter Migrate cmd from untrusted process to a trusted one (explorer.exe) - meterpreter_migrate_to_explorer_sysmon_8.evtx